urvish7/Kickstarter_Analysis/README.md

 # Boot Camp Module 1 Challenge
-# Kickstarting with Excel
+# Kickstarter-Analysis with Excel
 ## Overview of Project
   Louise’s play Fever is near to its fundraising goal in a less amount of time.
 She like to have an analysis of the different campaigns fared in respect to their             launch dates and their funding goals.
 ### Purpose
   This project is about using the data that been gathered and analysing-visualizing the campaign outcome.
-The key factor that we used to analyze the events are based on their launch dates and funding goals.
+The key factors that we used to analyze the events are based on their launch dates and funding goals.

 ## Analysis and Challenges
  Initially, as Excel is one of the best tools in the market for doing analysis, to learn its features was little time consuming and challanging.
 However, once got familiar with the drill it was progressive.
 We have to understand,why we are taking the few data as the reference and how it makes an impact on the results.
 With proper study allocation time and thoroughly going data helps a lot in overcoming the challenge and at the end things were understandable and results were on expectations.